Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Conclusion

 \section{Conclusion}

-In the course of this work, we proposed a SAT-based and an ASP-based approach for each of six different inconsistency measures (i.\,e., the contension ($\icont$), the forgetting-based ($\iforget$), the hitting set ($\ihs$), the max-distance ($\imdalal$), the sum-distance ($\isdalal$), and the hit-distance ($\ihdalal$) inconsistency measure).
-With the SAT-based approaches, we encode the problem of whether a given value is an upper bound of the inconsistency degree, and retrieve the actual inconsistency value by means of iterative SAT solver calls in a binary search procedure.
+In the course of this work, we proposed a SAT-based and an ASP-based approach for each of six different inconsistency measures (i.\,e., the contension, the forgetting-based, the hitting set, the max-distance, the sum-distance, and the hit-distance inconsistency measure).
+With the SAT-based approaches, we encode the problem of whether a given value is an upper bound of the inconsistency degree, and retrieve the actual inconsistency value by means of iterative SAT solver calls in a (binary) search procedure.
 In ASP, we can encode the problem of finding an inconsistency value directly by utilizing optimization statements.
-More precisely, we encode the problem of finding an inconsistency value in such a way that the optimal answer set provides the solution.

 In an extensive experimental evaluation we compared the ASP-based to the SAT-based approaches, focusing on runtime.
-To achieve this, we used a total of five different data sets, two of which were used in preceding works \citep{kuhlmann2021algorithms,kuhlmann2022comparison}, while the remaining three are novel.
+To achieve this, we used a total of five different data sets, two of which were used in preceding works \cite{kuhlmann2021algorithms,kuhlmann2022comparison}, while the remaining three are novel.
 All data sets are publicly available for use in future work.
 The results of our experiments first of all demonstrated that both the SAT-based and the ASP-based methods overall clearly outperform the naive implementations we used as a baseline---which, to the best of our knowledge, are the only previously existing implementations for the inconsistency measures considered.
 Moreover, the ASP approaches performed superior to the SAT approaches (with only very few exceptions).